partykit/partykit/apps/docs/src/content/docs/guides/deploy-to-cloudflare.md

 CLOUDFLARE_ACCOUNT_ID=<your account id> CLOUDFLARE_API_TOKEN=<your api token> npx partykit deploy --domain partykit.domain.com
 ```

 Running this command will deploy your project to your own Cloudflare account.

-You won't have to pay for usage of the PartyKit platform, but you will be billed for usage of Cloudflare Workers and other services by Cloudflare itself.
+**Costs.** You won't pay usage fees to PartyKit.
+You will be billed for usage of Cloudflare Workers and other services by Cloudflare itself.

 :::tip
 (You can also set `domain` under `partykit.json`)